solarwinds/snap-plugin-lib/tutorial/README.md

 Simplified algorithm may be described as follows:
 1) Snap reads and forward configuration (credentials, requested metrics etc.) to plugin
 2) Periodically (usally 60s) snap requests collection of metrics for different plugins
-3) Each plugin responds with own set of metrics.
+3) Each plugin responds with its own set of metrics

 ## Intro